aryanchauhan457/Hand-Gestures-Automation/README.md

 Functions work by touching fingers with thumb.
 <br>
-Below are given functions you can see.
+Functions are given in the code and you can easily understand that.